TheHalfling/Udacity_Project6/README.md

 the interactive legend, and setting the bubbles on the chart to change color when hovered over to make it clear which point was being hovered on.

+Added the coloring changes to the bubble when hovered over.
+Adjusted the data to convert B,R,L to Both, Right, Left.
+Converted the text at the top into bullet points for quicker conveyance of information.

 ##Feedback

 Version 1 Feedback (height vs HR, colored by handedness):